KxxngDemi/Case-and-File/README.md

 Group Project for COMP2140.

-Built with Python 3, SQLite3 and PyQt5.
+Built with Python3 and SQLite3.

-It uses os, Tkinter, subprocess, sys and datetime standard libaray from Python It was tested with Pytest
+It was tested with Pytest

 # Screenshots